 Intensity = trying your best.
 There are a lot of good exercise nerd definitions of intensity but they all really boil down to just doing your best.
 That doesn’t always mean redlining the engine, it just defines the work.
 There is a time and place for different intensity levels but the most important thing is that you know how hard you are supposed to go.
 Good Crossfit gyms provide comprehensive programming, coaching and community support to ensure results at all levels.

 So… if always doing something fun so you can move like a competent human, and doing your best with cool people sounds like a good idea to you; get off your ass and try CrossFit.
 If you’re still worried that you aren’t ready just know that the only way to get ready for CrossFit is by doing CrossFit.
+Any good CrossFit gym withh have a well defined beginners process to make sure you get started on the right foot.
+"But Mitch the gym I'm looking at doesnt have a beginners program"- Then they are probably new or really bad.

 You’re right, you are not a professional athlete.
 I watched the Olympics and I cannot run that fast, so I will never run, not even if zombies are chasing me, I’m just not a runner, I give up, what can I do?
 In CrossFit we realize that statistically speaking most people are average (you’re still a unique and special snow flake, don’t worry) so we create a base work out and scale around people’s differences.
 At first, it is very normal to scale all your workouts because you aren’t strong enough, flexible enough, conditioned enough… the list goes on and on but the point is anyone with the desire to do it can and we’ll help you.